 Evidence of Learning And Reflection 1

 This evidence of learning is a Videoscribe animated video created in October 2016 to summarize my learning in OLTD 506 which focused on Social Media.
 It demonstrates my understanding of the variety of issues surrounding social media and how they relate to creating an inclusive learning environment.
-It also illustrates my ability to use different tools to demonstrate my learning.
+It also illustrates my ability to consider responsibility, accountability and civility in online environments and use different tools to demonstrate my learning.

 My scribe demonstrates understanding of the topics covered in OLTD 506, such as: defining social media; exploring the issues related to the use of social media in education such as the existence of a social footprint, legislation and policy impacting the use of social media in the classroom, protection of privacy, ensuring the safety of students, and the lingering existence of a digital divide.

 My knowledge of FIPPA was limited to a powerpoint presented to staff at my school in 2016.
 My understanding of FIPPA and its implications in the classroom has deepened.
 I have a more thorough understanding of informed consent, fenced and open systems, and the rationale for the existence of such legislation.
 I am more confident in creating consent forms that are closer to compliance with FIPPA.

 I also feel that I have progressed along Hengstler’s compliance continuum.
 I possess more knowledge and understanding and am working on gaining more experience by incorporating social media into my practice with purpose and intentionality and assisting my colleagues in doing the same.

 There are a multitude of social media platforms available to educators.
 I was surprised to discover how Seesaw and Freshgrade have applications even in the early primary classroom for connecting with families and involving students in the creation of e-portfolios.